Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 2 Februari 2026 01.51.00 UTC
+- WIB: Senin, 2 Februari 2026 02.33.56 UTC
-- WITA: Senin, 2 Februari 2026 02.51.00 UTC
+- WITA: Senin, 2 Februari 2026 03.33.56 UTC
-- WIT: Senin, 2 Februari 2026 03.51.00 UTC
+- WIT: Senin, 2 Februari 2026 04.33.56 UTC

 Kutipan Inspiratif:
-"A true friend unbosoms freely, advises justly, assists readily, adventures boldly, takes all patiently, defends courageously, and continues a friend unchangeably."
+"You create beauty with your attitude, your behaviours, and your actions.
+Its all up to you"

-Kategori: friendship
+Kategori: attitude